microsauce/scetty/README.md

 ## Additional Values/Variables

-cookies:Map\[String,String\] - the request cookie map - available only when cookieSupport is in use
+cookies : Map\[String,String\] - the request cookie map - available only when cookieSupport is in use

-sess:Map\[String,Array\[Byte\]\] - the session attribute map (Note: the session API is not yet final)
+sess : Map\[String,Array\[Byte\]\] - the session attribute map (Note: the session API is not yet final)

-error:Throwable - this variable contains an exception thrown from a handler
+error : Throwable - this variable contains an exception thrown from a handler

 ## Operators

-def / (paramName:String):String - retrieve a URI parameter from the request
+def / : (paramName:String):String - retrieve a URI parameter from the request

 def &amp; (paramName:String):Option\[String\] - retrieve a form parameter from the request